 Free childcare for newcomer children is available at our Oakville and Malton locations.
 Our CNC program provides care for your children six months of age or older while you access our on-site services.

 NIC Itinerant Services

 NIC services are now available within the community from various community partner locations:

 Services available to Permanent Residents and Convention Refugees

-Please present one of the following documents at the time of your first visit to the NIC:
+Please provide one of the following documents to our staff at the time of registration for NIC services: